Zarcolio/splitfqdn/README.md

 # Splitfqdn
-Split an FQDN in parts and rearrange its parts
+Splits an FQDN in parts and rearrange its parts

 # Usage
 ```